RodgerOliver/ethical-hacking/README.md

 * Start listening for connections
   * `msfconsole -r /usr/share/bdfproxy/bdf_proxy_msf_resource.rc`

+#### Deliver the backdoor by any file type
+The target will recive a file with a backdoor, when this file is opened the backdoor will be executed in the background.

+This will be done with a download and execute script which will download the file and the backdoor.

+In the script, change `url1` with the real file url and the `url2` with the backdoor url.

+Then the script needs to be compiled with Autoit, software and programming language that the script was written.
+Change the script extension to `.au3`.
+Select the source, destination and icon for the backdoored file and convert it.

 ### Maltego - Social Engineering
 Maltego is an information gathering tool that can be used to collect information about anything.
 The target can be a website, company, person, and do on.
 You can discover entities